 This post contains affiliate links, which means that if you purchase via the product link, I’ll receive a small commission.

 This recipe for pork tacos is one of my very early blog posts.
-The recipe itself is great, however the actual post and the photo – not so much!
+The recipe itself is great, however, the actual post and the photo – not so much!
 I’d share the old photo just for fun, but wow, it’s really terrible and embarrassing!!
-So while I was re-shooting the photos I decided to update the post a bit too!
+So it was time for an update to the post!

 This recipe was originally inspired by a recipe in the September 2004 issue of Cooking Light Magazine.
 I’ve always been a little bit obsessed with Cooking Light!!
 I have LOTS of old dog-eared issues piled up around my condo, along with a lot of torn out pages with recipes that sound tasty and I want to make one day.
 They have some great lighter recipes, many of which I still make and they also serve as great inspiration for creating new recipes.

 I’m also a little bit obsessed with tacos right now.
 Not that I haven’t always loved them but it’s just so easy to throw some meat on the grill, add veggies and a few other toppings and in no time at all you have the perfect weeknight meal.
 A lot of the ingredients can be pre-prepped too, making it really easy to get dinner on the table in a snap.

 For these tacos I used leftover apricot glazed pork from another one of my recipes to give them a unique flavor and also make them part of an easy “cook once, eat twice” strategy.
 I’m a big fan of recipes where you can cook once and eat two or even three times.
 Tacos are generally a great way to do that!
 The other taco ingredients in this recipe are also great with chicken and steak, so if you want an easy way to change up your regular Taco Tuesday make up some of the corn salsa and cilantro lime sauce and toss it on your favorite taco meat!!